deeptools/deepTools/manual/GalaxyHelp.md

 <a name="downloadann">
 #### Download annotation files from public data bases

-In many cases you will want to correlate your sequencing data results with known genome annotation, such as genes, exons, transcription start sites etc. These information can be obtained via the two main sources of genome annotation, [UCSC][] and [BioMart][].
+In many cases you will want to query your sequencing data results for known genome annotation, such as genes, exons, transcription start sites etc. These information can be obtained via the two main sources of genome annotation, [UCSC][] and [BioMart][].
 Please note that UCSC and BioMart will cater to different ways of genome annotation, i.e. genes defined in UCSC might not correspond to the same regions in a gene file downloaded from BioMart.
 (For a brief overview over the issues of genome annotation, you can check out [Wikipedia](http://en.wikipedia.org/wiki/Genome_project "Genome annotation article"), if you'd always wanted to know much more about those issues, [this](http://www.ncbi.nlm.nih.gov/pubmed/22510764 "A beginner's guide to eukaryotic genome annotation, Nat.
 Genetics, 2012") might be a good start.)

 You can access the data stored at UCSC or BioMart conveniently through our Galaxy instance which will import the resulting files into your history.
 Just go to __"Get data"__ --> "UCSC" or "BioMart".

 The majority of annotation files will probably be in [BED][] format, however, there is no limitation on the kind of data you would like to incorporate.
-UCSC, for example, offers a wide range of data that you can browse via the "group" and "track" menus.
+UCSC, for example, offers a wide range of data that you can browse via the "group" and "track" menus (for example, you could download the GC content of the genome as a signal file from UCSC via the "group" menu ("Mapping and Sequencing Tracks")).

 So, here's a screenshot from downloading a BED-file of all RefSeq genes defined for the human genome (version hg19):
 ![UCSC](https://raw.github.com/fidelram/deepTools/master/examples/Gal_UCSC.png "Screenshot of the UCSC main table browser")